Subscribe to newsletter

 Day 1 Arrival at Haneda or Narita Airport

 Welcome to Tokyo!
-You’ll be met at the airport by a local representative to transfer to your hotel in Tokyo.
-Tokyo blends ancient tradition with cutting-edge modernity, offering a dynamic mix of historic temples, futuristic architecture, and world-class cuisine.
+You’ll be met at the airport by a local representative to transfer to Tokyo Station.
+From here, you’ll travel via public transport (bus, train and transfer) to reach Jodogahama.

 Distance: None